withastro/starlight/.changeset/quick-items-dream.md

 Adds support for generating clickable anchor links for headings.

-By default, The Starlight Markdoc preset now includes a default `heading` node, which renders an anchor link beside headings in your Markdoc content.
+By default, the Starlight Markdoc preset now includes a default `heading` node, which renders an anchor link beside headings in your Markdoc content.

 If you want to disable this new feature, pass `headingLinks: false` in your Markdoc config: